MicrosoftDocs/learn/learn-pr/windows/build-simple-website/includes/5-javascript-basics.md

 For example, you can use JavaScript to define the behavior that will happen when a user selects a button; for example, open a pop-up window.
 Using JavaScript, you can add or remove content from a web page without reloading it.

 In this unit, you'll set up an example JavaScript file for your web page.
-You'll create a button to switch between light and dark themes, and then you'll attach the button to JavaScript code that performs the actual theme switching.
-When this is done, you'll check the finished project using your browser's developer tools.
+You'll create a button to switch between light and dark themes.
+Then you'll attach the button to JavaScript code that performs the actual theme switching.
+Finally, you'll check the finished project using your browser's developer tools.

 ## Link to JavaScript

-Like CSS, you could add JavaScript directly to the HTML file, but a recommended best practice is to save your JavaScript in a separate file, which makes it easier to reuse your JavaScript code across several web pages.
-For example, you could create a pop-up alert by adding `<script>alert('Hello World')</script>` anywhere within the body of your web pages; however, it is better to add your JavaScript code to a separate file that can be linked to every file that needs your custom functionality.
+Like CSS, you could add JavaScript directly to the HTML file, but a recommended best practice is to save your JavaScript in a separate file.
+Adding your JavaScript code to a separate file makes it easier to reuse it across several web pages.
+For example, you could create a pop-up alert by adding `<script>alert('Hello World')</script>` anywhere within the body of your web pages; however, it's better to add your JavaScript code to a separate file that can be linked to every file that needs your custom functionality.

 The HTML script tag `<script>` will let us link to an external JavaScript file, which is how you'll configure your web app in this exercise.